“The privilege of a lifetime is to become who you truly are.” Carl Jung

 Tomatoes are coming to the end of their gloriously short lived season but if you’re lucky enough to get to a farmer’s market there still are a few lingering ones available to capture the last of the summer sun.
-Don’t wait any longer if you want some!
+Don’t wait if you want some!

-Now, here I am, middle aged, in this secret space on the second floor of a 19th century mansion a stone’s throw from the George Eastman house, in a tiny room, cooking and grieving the loss of my closest friend.
-Every time I turn the doorknob and enter this studio, I hear her whispering like Robin Williams in Dead Poet’s society, “carpe diem…seize the day…don’t wait any longer… ” I am listening Abby.
+Now, here I am, middle aged, in my secret space on the second floor of an 19th century mansion a stone’s throw from the George Eastman house, in a tiny room, cooking and grieving the loss of my closest confidante.
+Every time I turn the doorknob and enter, I hear her whispering like Robin Williams in Dead Poet’s society, “carpe diem…seize the day…don’t wait any longer.”
+I am listening Abby.
 I am listening.
 I don’t know where this is all taking me, but I am listening.

 Ingredients: 1/4 cup extra virgin olive oil, 3 large shallots finely diced, 4 garlic cloves grated or minced, salt and pepper, 2 pounds ripe tomatoes, 1/2 teaspoon crushed red pepper, 1.5 pounds large peeled and deveined shrimp, 1/4 pound feta cheese, 1/2 teaspoon dried oregano, 2 tablespoons roughly chopped mint.

 1. Put 1/4 cup of olive oil in a wide skillet over medium heat.
 When the oil is hot, add the shallots and garlic, season and cook, stirring until softened about 5 to 8 minutes, lower the heat as necessary to keep the mixture from browning.
 Remove from heat and set aside.